Alexander Görlach

-Alexander Görlach is a German academic, author and columnist.
+Alexander Görlach is a German academic, author, and columnist.
 He currently serves as visiting scholar at the philosophy department of New York University and adjunct professor to NYU Gallatin School where he teaches democratic theory.
-Prior to that he was a senior fellow at the Carnegie Council for Ethics in International Affairs and a visiting scholar at Harvard University.
+He was previously a senior fellow at the Carnegie Council for Ethics in International Affairs and a visiting scholar at Harvard University.

 Görlach is member of the Liberal Party in Germany.

-Personal life
+Early life

 Görlach was born as the child of a Turkish mother and a German father in Ludwigshafen, Germany.
-Shortly afterwards, he was adopted and raised by a German family.
+Shortly after being born, he was adopted and raised by a German family.

-Studies
+Education

-After graduating from High School in 1996, Görlach received a scholarship from the Konrad-Adenauer-Stiftung and subsequently studied Catholic theology and philosophy at University of Mainz, Pontifical Gregorian University in Rome as well as Al-Azhar University in Cairo and the Faculty of Theology in Ankara.
+After graduating from high school in 1996, Görlach received a scholarship from the Konrad-Adenauer-Stiftung and subsequently studied Catholic theology and philosophy at University of Mainz, Pontifical Gregorian University in Rome as well as Al-Azhar University in Cairo and the Faculty of Theology in Ankara.
 He also studied German studies, Political Science and Musicology at the University of Mainz.
-He received his ThD in comparative religion from Ludwig Maximilian University of Munich in 2006 and in linguistics, in the field of language and politics, from Johannes Gutenberg University Mainz in 2009.
+He received his ThD in comparative religion from LMU Munich in 2006 and in linguistics, in the field of language and politics, from Johannes Gutenberg University Mainz in 2009.

-Political affiliation
+Political affiliations

-Alexander Görlach is a member of the German Liberal Party (FDP), joining in September 2016 after having been a member of the German Christian Democratic Party (CDU) for ten years.
+Alexander Görlach has been a member of the German Liberal Party (FDP) from September 2016 when, after ten years, he left the German Christian Democratic Party (CDU).

+In 2026 Görlach sided with Rome in the automatic excommunication of the Society of Saint Pius X which had morphed, in his words, into a cult (orig.
+German "Sekte"), "overspiritualizing hardliners".